-Employee Pension Contributions in Israel — Everything Employers Must Know
+Employee Pension Contributions in Israel – The Complete Employer Guide 2026

-Mandatory pension contributions apply to every employer in Israel — no exceptions.
-This comprehensive 2026 guide covers contribution rates, salary ceilings, Section 14, penalties, Appendix V, and how NETO handles full compliance on your behalf.
+Mandatory pension contributions apply to every employer in Israel · no exceptions.
+This comprehensive 2026 guide covers contribution rates, the salary ceiling, Section 14, penalties, Appendix V, and how NETO handles full compliance on your behalf as your Employer of Record.

 Guide Summary

-In this comprehensive guide, everything you need to know about employee pension contributions in Israel – the essential guide for every employer, in brief:
+Everything you need to know about employee pension contributions in Israel · the essential guide for every employer, in brief:

-- Non-compliance = breaking the law, fines and lawsuits
+- Non-compliance means breaking the law · fines and lawsuits.

 * There are exceptions: employees under age 21 (male) / 20 (female), employees without an active pension fund during the waiting period, and more.
 See details below.